 Give yourself a rant window.
 Let yourself vent for a day before confronting the person who troubled you.
 This may diffuse the hostility and give you time to plan a rational confrontation.

-Remind yourself that anger hurts youmore than the person who upset you, and visualize it melting away as an act of kindness to yourself.
+Remind yourself that anger hurts youmore than the person who upset you, and visualizes it melting away as an act of kindness to yourself.

 If possible, express your anger to the person who offended you.
 Communicating how you feel may help you move on.
 Keep in mind that you can’t control how to offender responds; you can only control how clearly and kindly you express yourself.